 - The intervention was evaluated by the number of group bookings held and number of women attending bookings.

-The partnership led to five group bookings held during over 13 months, with 21 women screened, as compared to the previous year when one group booking was held and only eight women screened.
+The partnership led to five group bookings held over 13 months, with 21 women screened, compared to the previous year which had one group booking and only eight women screened.

 - Direct relationship between the Aboriginal Health Service and local BreastScreen provider.

 - Flexibility to allow for women to be added or removed from list with little notice.

 - Transport made available for women to get to clinic.

 - The provision of morning tea for women during group booking.

 - Pap tests made available at clinic if women were interested.

 - Allowing sufficient time to plan and recruit women.

 - Ensuring adequate organisational support and resources (e.g. a dedicated worker).